 Meaningful romantic relationships can be very important to a person’s health and well-being.
 Married people in loving, stable relationships tend to live longer and enjoy better health overall.
 Relationships can be great for mental health because they nurture people and allow them to be themselves and grow.
-A few studies have shown single people tend to show higher levels of loneliness, anxiety and depression.
+In fact, some studies have shown single people tend to show higher levels of loneliness, anxiety, and depression.

-People naturally seek out social or romantic relationships because they make us happier and contribute joy to our lives.
-We have a deep need for touch, affection and connection with other people on an intimate level.
+We naturally seek out social or romantic relationships because they make us happier and contribute joy to our lives.
+We have a deep need for touch, affection, and connection with other people on an intimate level.
 Those that avoid romantic relationships for fear of being hurt may be harming their mental health even more in the long run.

 Close attachments are necessary in order for us to have positive interactions that boost our mental health.
 Being in a relationship with too much conflict or being too isolated can lead to depression and other mental health problems.
 Your close relationships don’t always need to be romantic but any kind of good quality connection can have a beneficial impact on your emotional life.

 If you are having trouble forming and maintaining romantic relationships, it may be a sign of an underlying mental health issue.
 An experienced mental health professional can help you work through any issues that might be preventing you from finding close relationships or feeling comfortable with them.